aakritimalik/aakritimalik.github.io/_pages/FAQ.md

 **Is psychotherapy the same as counselling?**

 Counselling involves limited sessions which address dealing with everyday problems and issues such as life stresses, skills to manage anger or become assertive, to name a few.
-Psychotherapy on the other hand is a long- term process primarily dealing with clinical mental health issues which could be either acAQute or chronic for instance behavioural addictions, illnesses involving mood changes, depression, anxiety concerns.
+Psychotherapy on the other hand is a long- term process primarily dealing with clinical mental health issues which could be either acute or chronic for instance behavioural addictions, illnesses involving mood changes, depression, anxiety concerns.

 **How can psychotherapy help me?**